B.C. Emergency Benefit for Workers

 Fraud Alert: We will not contact you by text message.
 If you receive a text about the B.C.
 Emergency Benefit for Workers, it may be fraud.
 If you’re not sure, call or email us directly.

-Apply now for the B.C.
-Emergency Benefit for Workers, a one-time, tax-free $1,000 payment for B.C. residents whose ability to work has been affected due to COVID-19.
+The B.C.
+Emergency Benefit for Workers provided a one-time, tax-free $1,000 payment to B.C. residents whose ability to work was affected due to COVID-19.

 On this page:

 - Supporting documents for in-progress applications

 - Ineligible applicants

 If we need more information from you to process your application, you will receive an email or phone call from us.

 If we need to contact you about your application, we'll quote the confirmation number or case ID that you received when you completed your application.

 If we request supporting documents to verify your eligibility, you can send them to us electronically using our secure online service.

 If you applied for the B.C.
 Emergency Benefit for Workers and we later determine that you weren’t eligible, we will issue you a Notice of Determination.
 If you were already issued a payment, you will be required to pay it back with interest.
 Penalties may apply in certain circumstances.